Type 89 grenade discharger: Ammunition

 The Type 89 discharger could also be used with a more powerful impact-detonated shell approaching the power of a light mortar.

 Weighing approximately 2 lb, it was known as the Type 89 50 mm shell, and was made in high explosive (HE), incendiary and smoke variants.

 Soldiers could adjust fire onto multiple targets at varying ranges while firing the contact-detonated 50 mm shell through a single small clearing in the jungle canopy.
 The method worked equally well when firing from deep trenches or pits, or between various building obstructions when fighting inside a built-up town or city.

 With its curved support plate, the Type 89 was designed to be placed on the ground or against a log or trunk at a fixed firing angle of 45 degrees.
 However, since it used a spring-loaded, lanyard-operated firing pin mechanism, in an emergency it could fire grenades or shells at point targets while braced horizontally against a tree or building.

 Name

-It got the nickname the "knee mortar" because of an erroneous Allied belief that these launchers could be fired by propping its plate against the leg.
+It got the nickname the "knee mortar" because of an erroneous translation of the word "ankle" (Japanese soldiers often carried the weapon strapped to their lower leg which led to their use of the term "ankle").
+This mistranslation, along with the curved baseplate that was roughly the same diameter as a human thigh, led to the Allied soldiers' belief that these launchers could be fired by propping its plate against the leg.
 However, anyone trying to fire it this way would receive a severe bruise (or sometimes a broken femur) from its hefty recoil.